chumawinnie/Bioinformatic-WES-Pipline/README.md

 # Bioinformatics WES Pipeline 🔬🧬📊💻🧪📈✨

 ## Overview
 This pipeline processes Whole-Exome Sequencing (WES) data to perform variant discovery, copy number variation (CNV) analysis, single nucleotide polymorphism (SNPs) detection, Indels and variant annotation.
-Complex-Biomakers such as Homologous Recombination Deficiency(HRD), HLA-Typing processing immune system markers (HLA genes), Epitope-prediction to process new antigen or protein (epitopes) for Immune cells.
+Complex-Biomakers such as Homologous Recombination Deficiency(HRD), HLA-Typing processing immune system markers (HLA genes), Epitope-prediction to process new antigen or protein (epitopes) for Immune cells and Mutational-Signatures.
 It integrates several bioinformatics tools to analyze tumor-normal paired samples for downstream interpretation.

 The pipeline was designed to support:
 - **Somatic Variant Detection** (Mutect2)